 Our student leaders assist the executive staff in the planning and execution of our yearly summit.
 Their responsibilities span from researching and writing policy notes to coordinating our catering and events.
 Through participation in our program they get to work closely with G20 practitioners, meet with experts, and gain valuable real world skills.

 This year our staff is comprised of over 30 talented American University graduate and undergraduate students.
 In total they speak 22 languages, have a combined 120 years of simulation experience, and hail from 16 states and 8 countries.

 Our team is here to ensure that you have the best experience possible.
 If you have any questions or concerns, please contact us.

 Hanna Kasahara is a graduate student pursuing her MA in International Peace and Conflict Resolution in the School of International Service.
 Building upon her roles at UNICEF, the Permanent Mission of Japan to the United Nations, and head of the Japanese delegation to the Y20 China, Hanna is currently serving as the Co-Director of Delegate Communications for Y20 Japan.

 Mitchell Lenneville is a senior in the School of Public Affairs.
 He is a Politics, Policy and Law (PPL) Scholar studying Communications, Legal Institutions, Economics, and Government (CLEG).
 Mitchell served as last year’s Model G20 Sherpa and is a member of the Model UN and Model Arab League teams.
-He is a community college alumnus, and prior to coming to AU he worked in politics including managing several races.
+He currently works as a speechwriting intern for the U.S. Attorney General, is a community college alumnus, and prior to coming to AU he worked in politics including managing several races.